RECOVERY from substance use disorder is possible, and help is available -

 We want to share their stories – their reflections, their messages, their hopes, relapses and successes - and convene meaningful dialogue.

-West Virginia Public Broadcasting believes through community engagement it can play a role in fostering a better understanding of substance use disorder, breaking down stigma, helping West Virginia communities become more proficient at prevention and recovery.
+West Virginia Public Broadcasting believes through community engagement it can play a role in fostering a better understanding of substance use disorder, breaking down stigma, helping West Virginia communities become more proficient at prevention, encouraging treatment, and supporting recovery.

 Understanding and compassion are key.